 It's free to register as an Arizona organ donor, and your estate won't be charged anything if you become one.
 Testing and other organ donation costs are the responsibility of the state's organ procurement organization.

-In a word, organ donation is life.
-It is the simplest and most benevolent thing that you can do as an Arizona driver, and it doesn't take any of your money or time.
+Organ donation is the simplest and most benevolent thing you can do as an Arizona driver, and it doesn't take any of your money or time.

 Anyone can be considered for organ donation regardless of age, race, and health.